 Even the communist security services kept using it that way untill they decided to preserve its heritage and renovate the castle.
 In 1957 the castle reopened as the Lublin Museum.
-The castle hill is clearly visible from the old town in Lublin.
+The castle is clearly visible from the old town in Lublin.
 Even if you are not visiting the museum it is worth walking up the hill.
 There is a beautiful view and you can enter the castle courtyard for free.

 3. Archcathedral of St. John Baptist and St. John Evangelist

 There are quite some churches in Lublin, but the cathedral of Saint John Baptist was the most beautiful.
 The wall paintings are incredible and have plenty of stories to tell.
-In my opinion, the archcathedral is a must see.
 It is easy to find, because it is connected to the trinity tower and close to the old town in Lublin.

 4. Krakowskie Przedmieście street

-But this street also has some interesting buildings note worthing.
+But this street also has some interesting historical buildings.
 The street starts at the Krakow gate.
 At your right you have the new town hall dominating the square.
 If you continue on the Krakowskie Przedmiescie you will soon walk by the 15th century church of the holy spirit.
 The buildings are just as colourful as in the old part of town.

 When you walk through the Krakowskie Przedmieście street you come accross the Litewski square and its fountains.
 In the summer they sometimes have multimedia shows that are quite spectacular.
 Even though we could not understand polish it was an impressive story with angels and history that we truly enjoyed

 It was both a work camp and extermination camp.
-The estimated 150,000 prisoners in Majdanek 80,000 were killed.
+Of the estimated 150,000 prisoners in Majdanek 80,000 were killed.
 Most of them Jews, but also political prisoners and Roma.
 It is hard to describe a visit to Majdanek in words, but it is a must thing to do in Lublin as this part of history should not be forgotten.